labstructbioinf/rossmann-toolbox/README.md

 ```

-For more examples of how to use the sequence-based approach, see [example_minimal.ipynb](https://github.com/labstructbioinf/rossmann-toolbox/blob/main/examples/example_minimal.ipynb).

 ## Structure-based approach
 Structure-based predictions are not currently available.
 We are working on a new version that will not only provide predictions, but also the ability to make specificity-shifting mutations.